-This of course isn’t about turning over every single stone and bogging yourself down with details.
+This, of course, isn’t about turning over every single stone and bogging yourself down with details.
 The purpose is instead to give yourself some clarity as to what might be required to help you bring this idea to fruition.
 And of course with clarity will come more self-confidence and self-assurance, which will encourage you to take the necessary steps to make this happen.

 Step 5: Take Immediate Action

-Once you get a general idea of the steps you need to take to move yourself forward, it’s time to take immediate action without delay.
+Once you get a general idea of the steps you need to take to move forward, it’s time to take immediate action without delay.
 Remember that inspiration is fleeting.
 If you’re inspired then this is the right time to take action.
 If you delay then something will always get in the way, and tomorrow will become next week, then next month, then next year; and before you know it you will be 100 years old looking back at your life full of regrets and disappointment.

-It is of course possible that within the timeframe you set yourself for your inspiration session that you got very little out of it.
+It is, of course, possible that within the timeframe you set yourself for your inspiration session that you got very little out of it.
 Just maybe you put together some disjointed ideas that don’t yet make much sense.
-Typically this will hold many people back from taking action, however it shouldn’t hold you back from moving forward and working with whatever you have at this very moment.
+Typically this will hold many people back from taking action, however, it shouldn’t hold you back from moving forward and working with whatever you have at this very moment.

 You see many people spend their entire lives waiting for inspiration to strike.
 They wait for that perfect idea to hit them on the side of the head.
 However, this rarely if ever happens.
 Inspiration is rarely if ever a passive experience.
 It’s rather something that you need to actively partake in.
 It’s actually through partaking and taking positive action on an incomplete idea that you will eventually find the inspiration you need to achieve your desired outcome.

 Given this, no matter how insufficient your inspiration, it’s absolutely paramount that you take immediate action.
 Your attitude should be like…

 More inspiration will come as I take proactive action…